Our recruitment process is merit-based, fair and equitable.

 Candidates are assessed against set selection criteria for each position, which includes consideration of your fit with our culture, the team, and the tasks to be performed.

-If you are selected for an interview, we will advise you of the format, date, time and location of the interview, plus if you need to bring any additional documentation or information (eg. Working with Children Check, copies of qualifications etc).
+If you are selected for an interview, we will advise you of the format, date, time and location of the interview, plus if you need to bring any additional documentation or information (for example: Working with Children Check, copies of qualifications etc).

-Although time frames differ, as a guide, you should receive a phone call inviting you to an interview within 1 week of the closing date.
+Although time frames differ, as a guide, you should receive a phone call inviting you to an interview within one week of the closing date.

-Most interviews will be with a panel of 2-3 people and be up to 1 hour in duration.
+Most interviews will be with a panel of two to three people and be up to one hour in duration.
 You’ll be asked to talk about your skills and experience as they relate to the role – it’s a good idea to go back over the selection criteria in the position description and think about some practical examples of how you have displayed each required criteria.

 Some interviews may also include a practical element or test, presentation, or be a group interview with other candidates.
 You will be informed of this prior to the interview.